 The Epidemiology of a Vaccine

 Epidemiological research has become an important tool in assessing vaccine protection.
 Although there are several courses specialising in vaccinology, there remains a gap in teaching about advanced epidemiological tools for vaccine evaluation.
-This course fills that gap, providing an in-depth training on current methods used in the evaluation of vaccine efficiency, safety and policy.
+This course fills that gap, providing an in-depth training on current methods used in the evaluation of vaccine efficacy, safety and policy.
 It aims to address immunisation issues in high, middle and low income countries.

 Who should apply?